-Topsoil Treatment 6: For turfing.
+Topsoil Treatment 6: For Turfing

 - Cultivate all areas to be turfed to a depth of 100mm.
-Do not smooth or compact the roughened subsoil surface prior to the application of topsoil. - Apply site-won topsoil to a minimum depth of 50mm. - Spread the topsoil, level and trim the surface flush with adjacent surfaces to provide an even finish and roll to lightly compact. - Lay turf in a stretcher-bond pattern perpendicular to the slope with tightly butted joints - Water the turf immediately after laying to its full depth.
-Turf must not be allowed to dry out during the establishment period. - Apply fertiliser at the recommended rates (refer to relevant version of modified Roads and Maritime specifications R178 and R179).
+Do not smooth or compact the roughened subsoil surface prior to the application of topsoil. - Apply site-won topsoil to a minimum depth of 50mm. - Spread the topsoil, level and trim the surface flush with adjacent surfaces to provide an even finish and roll to lightly compact. - Lay turf in a stretcher-bond pattern perpendicular to the slope with tightly butted joints. - Water the turf immediately after laying to its full depth.
+Turf must not be allowed to dry out during the establishment period.

+Apply fertiliser at the recommended rates (refer to relevant version of modified specifications R178 and R179).

-Topsoil Treatment 7: Deep soil profile in widened cut (Cut 20).
+Topsoil Treatment 7: Deep soil profile in widened cut (Cut 26).

-Cut 20 is located in the Newry State Forest between Stations 74200 to 74400.
+Cut 26 is located in the Newry State Forest between Stations 74200 to 74400.
 The cut is designed to ensure that there is sufficient hard rock for the Project.
 The wider than usual landscaped zone at the base of the cut will be planted with rainforest species which in time will ameliorate the visual impact of the cut.
-The final depth of topsoil in this location will be determined during detail design but will be a minimum depth of 150mm.
+The final depth of topsoil in this location will be a minimum depth of 150mm.
 Earth mounding is proposed in this location which will contribute to optimum plant growth and grading of the base material will ensure that the sub-surface drains.
+The maximum total depth of fill material and topsoil will be 1500mm over the excavated base.